silver-deguz/CVML-prep/deep-learning-questions.md

 - batch normalization

 ## Q: What is batch normalization?
 How do you apply it in training and testing?
 Introduces a covariance shift by normalizing the activation (zero-mean, unit-variance) based on current mini batch.
-It forces inputs to be nicely scaled at each layer which improves gradient flow.
-Freeze batch norning during testing to prevent learned parameters from changing i.e. don't change the scale and shift params.
+It forces inputs to be nicely scaled at each layer which improves gradient flow and makes network more robust to initialization.
+It does this by making the inputs zero centered, which makes optimization easier.
+Freeze batch norm during testing to prevent learned parameters from changing i.e. don't change the scale and shift params.
 It acts as a implicit regularization during training.

 ## Q: What's the difference between SGD (stochastic gradient descent) and batch gradient descent?
 SGD updates the weights/parameters for each training example, whereass batch gradient descent updates the weights after a batch of examples.